DES-Lab/AALpy/README.md

 AALpy enables efficient learning by providing a large set of equivalence oracles, implementing various conformance testing strategies.
-Active learning is mostly based on Angluin's [L* algorithm](https://people.eecs.berkeley.edu/~dawnsong/teaching/s10/papers/angluin87.pdf), for which AALpy supports a selection of optimizations, including efficient counterexample processing caching.
+Active learning is mostly based on Angluin's [L* algorithm](https://people.eecs.berkeley.edu/~dawnsong/teaching/s10/papers/angluin87.pdf), for which AALpy supports a selection of optimizations, including efficient counterexample processing and caching.
 However, the recent addition of efficiently implemented
 [KV](https://mitpress.mit.edu/9780262111935/an-introduction-to-computational-learning-theory/) algorithm
 requires (on average) much less interaction with the system under learning than L*.
 In addition, KV can be used to learn Visibly Deterministic Pushdown Automata (VPDA).